Resources - Family Court

 3. Address the judge with respect.
 “Your Honor,” “please,” “if I may…” “thank you,” and refer to the other party’s attorney as “council.”

 5. Use discretion when making arguments that aren’t related to the law and the issue being decided.
 Bringing up irrelevant arguments why the other party is a bad person isn’t always going to get you what you want.
 These arguments may support your portrayal of their character, or discredit their credibility so that the judge will believe your other assertions, but proving they are a bad person is not sufficient and cannot be the basis for a DVPO.
-For example, in a DVPO hearing the judge will not make a DVPO order only on the basis the other party didn’t pay child support or neglected the child when you were together, a finding of a DVPO relies on a finding of domestic violence, and that needs to be the meat of your testimony.

 6. Only answer the question, don’t give additional information.
 Do not use the judge or opposing party asking you a question as an opportunity to insert more arguments in your support, only answer their question, and use your reply or rebuttal for your argument.